trpl-A/Web_generic_simple/README.md

                 (a simple multi-page website, using html, css, and js(responsive design))
 - creator:      trpl-A
 - started:      02.05.23
-- updated:      21.09.23
+- updated:      26.09.23
-- status:       work-in-progress
+- status:       COMPLETE
-                connected to github? no
+                connected to github? yes
-                using git? no
+                using git? yes

 More notes
 ==========
 Design choices
 --------------
 - primary colors